TomsaPleml/Aptfile/documentation/source/index.md

----
-title: What is an Aptfile?
+# What is an Aptfile?
----

 Aptfile is an exit from dependency hell.
 Aptfile can also solve issues on other APT-based OSes, e.g. Ubuntu, Kali, Mint, and others.